AIENGINE/Aws_Microservices_Demo/README.md

     e.
-Now in another terminal, navigate to deployments and apply in the kubectl in the following order.
-The decribe deployment will setup volume and volume claim for Postgresql. <br>
+Now in another terminal, navigate to deployments and apply resource specification files using kubectl in the following order.
+The decribe deployments will setup volume and volume claim for Postgresql. <br>

         kubectl apply -f pv.yaml
         kubectl apply -f pvc.yaml